Skip to content

 %%configure -f

-Confirm that the configuration change was successful
+Confirm the Spark configuration

 20/06/24 10:11:22 INFO InteractiveSession$: Creating Interactive session 2: [owner: null, request: [kind: pyspark, proxyUser: None, executorMemory: 4G, conf: spark.dynamicAllocation.enabled -> false, heartbeatTimeoutInSecond: 0]]